lorebooks-wiki/homepage/src/legal/tos.md

 Exceptions are available for selected closed-sourced cloud services.
 * If your documentation or wiki website does not use a open-source wiki software and uses a static site generator or similar tool, these must be licensed under a [OSI-approved open-source license].
+Exceptions are available for selected closed-sourced cloud services.
 * You agree to Recap Time Squad [Community Code of Conduct] and your community has adopted its own code of conduct and is being actively enforced.

 We reserve the right to reject requests or entirely block projects at our discretion if we think a documentation or wiki site caused us legal harm or caused someone a